sludin/trooptrack/README.md

 The conversion tool is [swagger-codegen](https://github.com/swagger-api/swagger-codegen#modifying-the-client-library-format)

-This is a java library that support the creation of API libraries in many languages including perl.  getting it build and working was tricky, but it is managabale by following the instrictions on the referenced site.
+This is a java library that supports the creation of API libraries in many languages including perl.
+Getting it built and working was tricky, but it is managable by following the instrictions on the referenced site.
+For reference I am doing it on OS X 10.10.

 What is included:

-- add_return_info.pl: script to modify the schema for 200 repsones ( see above )
+- add_return_info.pl: script to modify the schema for 200 repsonses ( see above )
-- example.pl: simple example for usin the generated libraries to call the API
+- example.pl: simple example for using the generated libraries to call the API
 - lib: directory that holds the perl libs.  use libs './lib' to include for testing
-- swagger1.2: contains the 1.2 schemas
+- swagger1.2: contains the 1.2 schemas ( pulled directly from TroopTrack )
-- swagger2.0: contains the 2.0 schema
+- swagger2.0: contains the 2.0 schema ( converted and modified as per above )

 TODO: